errollgnargnar/urlead/README.md

 ## Roadmap
 - Add a dashboard for the user
 - Create a door knocking screen where users can click on a house to create a new lead.

+## Contact
+If you would like to work together, please email me at errollgnargnar@gmail.com